silentbicycle/socket99/README.md

     $ make test

 Note that the tests create a couple short-lived sockets on port 8080, and if that port is already in use, the tests will fail.
-(This may be configurable in a future release; it should probably check an environment variable but default to 8080.)
+To run the tests on a different port, set the `PORT` environment variable:

+    $ env PORT=12345 make test

 # Supported Use Cases